KRIISHSHARMA/connection/README.md

 - **ISA** - Instruction Set Architecture - An Instruction Set Architecture (ISA) is part of the abstract model of a computer that defines how the CPU is controlled by the software.
 The ISA acts as an interface between the hardware and the software, specifying both what the processor is capable of doing as well as how it gets done.

 # DATABASE
+- **SQL**
+  - structured
+  - predefined schema
+  - data in rows and column
+- **NoSQL**
+  - unstructured
+  - distributed
+  - dynamic schema
+-  **HCI**- Hyperconverged infrastructure (HCI) is a software-defined, unified system that combines all the elements of a traditional data center: storage, compute, networking and management.